nais/doc/docs/workloads/explanations/service-discovery.md

   app-a[App A] --http://app-b --> app-b[App B]
 ```

 This is the recommended way to communicate between applications in the same Kubernetes cluster.
-This avoids having to expose your application to the outside world, and allows for direct communication between applications.
+This avoids having to [expose your application to the outside world](../application/how-to/expose.md), and allows for direct communication between applications.

 A `Service` in Kubernetes has some interesting properties:

 1. It provides a single, stable address for a set of pods.
-This mens that if a pod dies, moves or is upgraded, the `Service` will continue to point to the remaining pods.
+This means that if a pod dies, moves or is upgraded, the `Service` will continue to point to the remaining pods.
 2. It can load balance traffic across multiple pods.
 This is useful for scaling out your application without having to change the address of the `Service` or update clients consuming your application.
 3. Translates between ports.
 This is useful if you want to expose a service on a different port than the one your application is listening on.
 For example, you can expose port `80` on the `Service` and have it forward to port `8080` on the pod.